fardog/wordwrap-stream/README.md

   [transformStream][]; this is where you could specify the streams `highWaterMark` or put it into `objectMode`.
 Read the [stream docs][transformStream] for details.

+## Notes

+- Because `wordwrap-stream` only deals with chunks of data as it gets them, it needs to remember the last line to ensure that there isn't a "break" where a line is too short.
+It's important to end the stream (or its data source), which will flush the stream.

 ## License